indaband/pusher_channels/README.md

-`pusher-dart` is a pure Dart pusher channels client.
+`pusher_channels` is a pure Dart pusher channels client.

 This client is work in progress and it is unstable.